MarathonLabs/marathon/docs/runner/android/configure.md

 </Tabs>

 ### Location mock access
 Some tests require mocking device location.
-Marathon can setup access for instrumentation package if you enable this option as following:
+Marathon can setup access for application package if you enable this option as following:

 <Tabs>
 <TabItem value="YAML" label="Marathonfile">